santabasnet/Undergraduate-Projects-and-ML-Kathford/README.md

 This repo contains lecture matrials and hands on demonstration of Supervised Machine Learning with Naive Bayes classifier.
 The implementation is done through Java Language.

-Abstract of the lecture are described in SummaryContent-Kathford.pdf file.
+Abstract of the lecture are described in SummaryContent-Kathford.pdf file and the complete source code is given in the project
+**LanguageClassifier** with maven setup.

 ### Sample usage:
 ```java